 In praise to Jesus the early church called Him, "Thy holy servant Jesus" (Acts 4:27, 30; 3:13).
 We are immediately reminded of the title "Servant of Yahweh" in Isaiah (42:1; 49:6-7; 52:13; 53:11).
 Only Jesus Christ can be the Suffering Servant of Yahweh.
 Isaiah 53:11 is fulfilled in the death of Jesus on the Cross bearing our sins and iniquities.

-the anguish of His soul,
+"As a result of the anguish of His soul,

 He will see it and be satisfied;